loevgaard/dandomain-google-tag-manager/README.md

 # A Javascript Library for Google Tag Manager on Dandomain
-Dandomain is a Danish hosting provider who also hosts one of the biggest Danish webshop system, [Dandomain Webshop](https://www.dandomain.dk/webshop/overblik).
+Dandomain is a Danish hosting provider who also hosts one of the biggest Danish webshop systems, [Dandomain Webshop](https://www.dandomain.dk/webshop/overblik).

 On Dandomain we can't manipulate server side code so we can't populate the dataLayer variable before the DOM loads.